drew-edgar/roll-a-ball_week2/README.md

 # Roll-A-Ball (Week 2)

 This is a simple Unity project designed to provide a clean starting point to continue developing Roll-A-Ball in the Week 2 lab.
-This project is complete up until the "Creating Collectibles" step.
+This project is complete up to and including the "Creating Walls" step.

 **Unity Version:** 2022.3 LTS